Marley Davidson: Premise

+Like Sandy Jimenez’s other long-running series, Shit House Poet, Marley Davidson moves in and out of time from story to story.
+Issues begin with a particular year stamped on the first page as opposed to an actual title, with subsequent issues taking place years later without editorial segue or explanation.
+While foremost an action-adventure series, the stories’ setting in the South Bronx introduces realities and social issues more common in crime stories.

 Visual style

 Marley Davidson, an independent comic book, was executed with intentionally unsophisticated production means.
 It has thus far employed artwork that is rendered with only “ball point pens” and without the aid of computer scanning or computer image editing.
 It has been noted for its “cut out” style achieved by use of unique hand-drawn Xeroxed patterns trimmed to fit in as backdrop elements in the place of screentone or Zip-A-Tone to create different textures.

-Tone and profile of the series

-Like Sandy Jimenez’s other long-running series, Shit House Poet, Marley Davidson moves in and out of time, story to story.
-Issues begin with a particular year stamped on the first page as opposed to an actual title, with subsequent issues taking place years later without editorial segue or explanation.

-While foremost an action-adventure series, the stories’ setting in the South Bronx introduces realities and social issues more common in crime stories.
-The series is also noted for its adherence to the classical “faith-based” characterizations of monster legends and a clear aversion to any Science Fiction angles on monster mythology.
-According to the endnotes in the first issue, Jimenez felt “…the inbuilt religious aspects of this fictional universe were a reaction on my part to the increasing Sci-Fi influences in the horror genre.”